mattkeys/Google-Pagespeed-Insights/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed problem with temp directory used by Google API which was not writable on many shared hosting environments, and prevented the plugin from working properly.
+Replaced sys_get_temp_dir function with WordPress get_temp_dir function to resolve.

 = 1.0.4 =
 * Added Spanish and Serbian translations.
 Thank you Ogi Djuraskovic from [firstsiteguide.com](http://firstsiteguide.com) for providing these.